 Though the Upstate NY and local economy still showed signs of weakness and tentativeness, our balance sheet remained strong.
-The LDC showed another year of growth with assets increasing by nearly \$14,000.
-In 2015 the LDC approved several start-ups and existing small business loans totaling \$180,000, which are expected to leverage over \$823,172 in private sector financing and owners equity, a ratio of almost 5:1 of private sector investment to public sector funding.
-The approved projects, which assisted businesses in a wide range of industry sectors from retail to other service orientated businesses, is anticipated to lead to the retention and creation of a number of jobs in the Town of Union and lead to the redevelopment of slums & blighted properties, which will assist in the economic stabilization of two transitional mixed use neighborhoods to promote commerce, and act as a catalyst to spur further private sector redevelopment efforts.
+The LDC showed a slight reduction in total assets decreasing by \$14,356 compared to 2015.
+In 2016, the LDC closed on several start-ups and existing small business loans totaling \$438,849, which are expected to conservatively leverage far in excess of \$1,300,000 in private sector financing and owners' equity, a ratio of almost 3:1 of private sector investment to public sector funding.
+The approved projects, which assisted businesses in a wide range of industry sectors, from manufacturing to retail and other service orientated businesses, is anticipated to lead to the retention and creation of 33.5 FTE jobs in the Town of Union and lead to the redevelopment of slums & blighted properties, which will assist in the economic stabilization of transitional mixed use neighborhoods to promote commerce, and act as a catalyst to spur further private sector redevelopment efforts in our recognized Innovation districts.